 Eucalypts have been a particular focus of farm foresters since the earliest days of our association over 50 years ago.
 The Eucalypt Action Group has a focus on eucalypts for hardwood solid timber end uses.
 We promote growing of eucalypts for the timbers natural durability, strength and hardness properties and decorative appearance.
 Eucalypt timber is suitable for on-farm uses such as posts and rails, along with structural applications such as exposed beams and decorative applications such as flooring and furniture.

 IFS Promotes indigenous forestry (including timber production), and to manage these forests in an ecologically sustainable fashion so that they retain their unique characteristics for the benefit of future generations.

-Members of Indigenous Forestry Section can download back issues from the members page.
+Members can download back issues from the IFS members page.

 Sequoia Action Group